claytonneal/nrobotremote/index.md

   * DOOPERATION
   * DO TASK

-**General Notes**
+**Overloaded Methods**

-  * It is not possible to overload the same keyword method.
+It is not possible to overload the same keyword method.
 For a method to be considered a keyword it must have only one implementation.

 **Keyword Names**

 When a keyword such as "DO TASK" is used in a robot framework script, NRobotRemote will try to find a corresponding method with name "do\_task". i.e. Spaces are replaced with underscores.

-**Documentation**
+**Keyword Documentation**

 If you compile your keyword class to produce xml documentation, the xml documentation file can be passed to NRobotRemote.
 When the keyword is executed the _summary_ xml element of the documentation for the executed method is passed back to robot framework and appears in the results file.